wisp92/pokered/README.md

   - On the main battle menu, place the cursor over an option in the left column
   - Press the Select button
   - The enemy pokemon will play its cry if registered as owned

-- Game corner prize costs re-balanced
-- Slightly increased slot odds
-- Slot machine coin counter runs twice as fast
-- There are four lucky slot machines instead of one
-- Interaction of slot reel modes tweaked for better gameplay
-- A pkmn with Pay Day in the 1st party slot will play its cry when interacting with a lucky slot machine
-- A pkmn with Pay Day in the 1st party slot will play its cry when a slot machine enters payout modes
-  - 1 cry for a normal payout on the next pull
-  - 2 cries to signal the possibility of all 7s/bars on the next pull
-  - 3 cries to signal that super payout mode had been entered
-- Bushes moved around so Erika can be battled without CUT
-- The bush blocking the Vermilion gym has been replaced with a blocking pkmn that goes away after the ss anne leaves
-- The surfboard, a nugget, and TM 15 are hidden items added to the vermilion dock
-- Gym leaders and elite 4 have their rosters, levels, & movesets slightly tweaked for gradual difficulty
+#Graphics
+- You can now play as a girl when starting a new game
+  - Has front, back, walking, and cycling sprites
+  - Has unique default names when starting a new game
+- If a pkmn has DVs that would make it shiny in Gen 2, the Reflect animation plays when it enters battle
+- If playing on a super gameboy, shiny pkmn will have a palette swap on the status screen and also change color in battle
+- If playing on super gameboy, hold select when loading a pokedex entry to see that pokemon's shiny palette
+- Added an exp bar using code by Danny-E 33

+#Pre-E4 NPCs
+- New NPC in celadon hotel will reward coins for showing him requested pkmn
+- Move deleter/relearner added to the saffron house below COPYCAT's house
+  - Code comes from Mateo's Red++ hack.
+It's simply the best gen-1 implementation and I cannot come up with something better.
+  - Talk to the little girl to delete moves.
+  - Talk to her tutor to relearn moves.
+  - I have expanded Mateo's code so that it also detects default level-0 moves from the baseStats header files.
-- Can rematch most non gym-leader trainers
+- Can rematch gym leaders and most non gym-leader trainers just by talking to them one or two times
-- Rematch with Karate Master
-- Rematch with Brock
-- Rematch with Misty
-- Rematch with Surge
-- Rematch with Erika
-- Rematch with Sabrina
-- Rematch with Koga
-- Rematch with Blaine
-- Rematch with Giovanni (respawns after leaving the gym)
+  - Giovanni respawns after leaving the gym so you can rematch him

-- Blaine has a touched-up battle sprite so he doesn't look like an alien
-  - Snagged this off reddit, but original artist unknown (let me know if this is yours)
-- The elite 4 now use the gym battle music rather than the standard trainer music
-- The juggler rosters, especially in fuchsia gym, have been slightly altered for flavor
-- Just for fun, the last juggler in the fuchsia gym is replaced with a cameo of Janine
-  - Though at this point she's still just a cooltrainer and doesn't have a unique battle sprite
+#Post-Game Content
 - S.S.
 Anne can be re-entered after defeating the elite 4.
   - minor text change indicating its return
   - the captain's text has been slightly altered for a more generic context
+- There's a tournament being held in the SS Anne's kitchen after the elite 4 are beaten
+  - Talk to the Gym Guy you find there
+  - win 7 matches in a row for a master ball
+  - Battles use teams of 3 pokemon
+  - Your team is healed before battles
+  - Enemy pokemon levels are based on the level of your 1st party pokemon
+  - You must have an open item slot to claim your prize
+  - Any trainer can appear with any three pokemon
+  - No breaks allowed in-between battles
 - There is a new NPC in the west-east underground path that generates random battles after beating the elite 4
-- New NPC in celadon hotel will reward coins for showing him requested pkmn
+- New item M.GENE: re-randomizes a pkmn's DVs to values of 9,8,8,8 or more.
+  - Win 5 matches in a row against the random team NPC to get M.GENE items (leaving the area resets the win streak)
 - Talking to prof oak after beating the elite 4 let's you challenge him to a battle
 - Trainer Green (named Seiga) can be battled next to the ss anne dock truck after beating the elite 4
 - Can battle Mr. Fuji after beating the elite 4
 - Can battle the Silph Chief after beating the elite 4
 - Mind battle with future Trainer RED after beating the elite 4 via the new girl outside Bill's villa

-- Move deleter/relearner added to the saffron house below COPYCAT's house
-  - Code comes from Mateo's Red++ hack.
-It's simply the best gen-1 implementation and I cannot come up with something better.
-  - Talk to the little girl to delete moves.
-  - Talk to her tutor to relearn moves.
-  - I have expanded Mateo's code so that it also detects default level-0 moves from the baseStats header files.
+#Tricks and Secrets
+- The surfboard, a nugget, and TM 15 are hidden items added to the vermilion dock
+- A pkmn with Pay Day in the 1st party slot will play its cry when interacting with a lucky slot machine
+- A pkmn with Pay Day in the 1st party slot will play its cry when a slot machine enters payout modes
+  - 1 cry for a normal payout on the next pull
+  - 2 cries to signal the possibility of all 7s/bars on the next pull
+  - 3 cries to signal that super payout mode had been entered
 - Pkmn with levels > 100 give 255 stat exp for each stat
 - Pkmn with levels > 100 have 255 base exp yield
-- If a pkmn has DVs that would make it shiny in Gen 2, the Reflect animation plays when it enters battle
-- If playing on a super gameboy, shiny pkmn will have a palette swap on the status screen and also change color in battle
-- If playing on super gameboy, hold select when loading a pokedex entry to see that pokemon's shiny palette
 - If a level 100 chansey is first in your roster:
   - Shiny wild random encounters are much more common (1 in 256)
   - Repel effects will not block shiny encounters
-- Added an exp bar using code by Danny-E 33
-- There's a tournament being held in the SS Anne's kitchen after the elite 4 are beaten
-  - Talk to the Gym Guy you find there
-  - win 7 matches in a row for a master ball
-  - Battles use teams of 3 pokemon
-  - Your team is healed in-between battles
-  - Enemy pokemon levels are based on the level of your 1st party pokemon
-  - You must have an open item slot to claim your prize
-  - Any trainer can appear with any three pokemon
-  - No breaks allowed in-between battles
 - You can now battle missingno on the infamous cinnabar shoreline
   - You must have gotten the pokedex diploma first
   - Activated the traditional way via the "old man in viridian" method